State-of-the-Edge/glossary/edge-glossary.md

 See also: [Infrastructure Edge](#infrastructure-edge), [Distributed Antenna System (DAS) Hub](#distributed-antenna-system-das-hub)
 ### Cloud Service Provider (CSP)

-An organisation which operates typically large-scale cloud resources comprised of centralized and regional data centers.
+An organization which operates typically large-scale cloud resources comprised of centralized and regional data centers.
 Most frequently used in the context of the public cloud.
 May also be referred to as a Cloud Service Operator (CSO).

 See also: [Cloud Computing](#cloud-computing)
 ### Cloudlet